 - ID card photographs

-For more information, see Stanford's FERPA web page.
+For more information, see Stanford's Directory & Privacy Setting web page.

 Students may prohibit the release of any of the items listed above (except those with an '*') by designating which items should not be released on the Privacy function of Axess.
 Students may prohibit the release of all directory information listed above after an appointment with the Office of the University Registrar to discuss the ramifications of this action.
 Student theses and dissertations can be restricted through the publishing options and embargo settings students select during submission.